munificent/ui-as-code/in-progress/parameter-freedom.md

 ## Proposal

+An over-arching goal of this proposal is good performance for ahead-of-time compiled code.
+Dart is mostly statically-compiled language and very performance-sensitive.
+A large fraction of execution time is spent calling functions and binding parameters to arguments.

+Even as we make parameter signatures more flexible, we want to be able to do as much of the resolution and binding logic&mdash;determining which argument ends up associated with which parameter position&mdash;at compile time.
+At the same time, we still support dynamic calls and don't want behavior to diverge if you defer binding to runtime.

+To achieve that, this proposal is careful to ensure that runtime data of arguments and the runtime type of a function cannot affect the way parameters are bound.
+The static type of the function and the arity of the argument list completely control binding.

-The rest of the proposal goes into detail about each change, but here is a quick introduction to the proposed solutions to the above problems.
-Two of the "solutions" are obvious.
-For these:
+The rest of the proposal goes into detail about each change, but here is a quick introduction to the proposed solutions to the above problems:

-* Allow passing positional arguments after named arguments.
+### Passing positional arguments after named arguments

+We maintain the rule that arguments are evaluated strictly left-to-right.
+It's just that now that may involve evaluating a mixture of positional and named arguments instead of knowing all of the positional arguments will be evaluated first.

+Implementations already have to deal with the fact that named arguments can appear in a different order than the named parameters they bind to, so I don't believe this causes much additional complexity.

-* Allow both optional positional and optional named parameters.
+### Both optional positional and optional named parameters

-We simply remove the language restrictions that prohibit doing that.
-There are some interesting technical questions about how that affects calling conventions, but the syntax and semantics are straightforward.
+The semantics for positional and named parameters in Dart are orthogonal.
+(This is unlike most languages where you can pass any parameter by name or position.)
+To support both, we just permit both in a single function.

+There may be implementation challenges with this and the previous change.
+DDC's function calling convention (and thus its JS interop API) takes advantage of the fact that a function cannot have both optional positional and named parameters, and that the optional positional parameters are all at the end.

+Other implementations may have other challenges fitting both kinds of optional arguments into their calling convention.
+We'll work with those teams to see how much of an issue this is.

 ### Non-trailing optional parameters

-Non-trailing optional parameters is a little more complex.
-To enable that, we remove the restriction that the `[...]` section must be after all the required parameters.
+We remove the restriction that the `[...]` section must be after all the required parameters.
 Instead, it can appear at any point in the positional argument list, like here:

 ```dart
 int random([int min = 0], int max) {